eserlxl/aurgen/doc/AUR.md

 ### Test Mode

-- The `test` mode runs all other modes (local, aur, aur-git) in dry-run mode to verify they work correctly.
+- The `test` mode runs all other modes (local, aur, git) in dry-run mode to verify they work correctly.
 - Each test runs in isolation with a clean environment (automatically runs clean before each test).
 - Test mode handles GPG prompts by creating dummy signature files for testing purposes.
 - Provides comprehensive error reporting and shows which tests passed or failed.